i-am-harveyt/MyVimConfig/README.md

 This is my minimal Vim and Neovim config!
 Let WhichKey and NERDTree make my life easier.

+Update(8/24.
+2022):

+Well, I think it is no longer "Minimal" XDD, it's getting bigger.

 ## Bug fixed:

 After set 256 color support, now GUI run on Git Bash (on Windows) can also looks pretty.